 If you want to stay sharp in the kitchen, then check out these 15 bad habits to break in order to follow the rules of kitchen knife safety.

 1. Using Dull Knives

-One of the most basic principles of kitchen knife safety is using sharp knives instead of dull ones.
+One of the most basic principles of kitchen knife safety is making sure your knives are kept sharp.
 This seems counterintuitive; isn’t a sharp knife more dangerous?
-You would think so, but the danger of dull knives comes from the way they’re used.
+You would think so, but the danger of a dull kitchen knife comes from the way it’s used.